 Centralization planning is facilitated in partnership with the agencies.
 A summary report detailing the agency IT landscape and recommended plan.
 All parties will actively discuss which services will transition to DTI and those that will remain with the agency.
-An agreed-upon Partner Service Agreement will govern the compliance standards to assure that agency personnel experience the expected level of service.
+An agreed-upon Partner Service Policy will govern the compliance standards to assure that agency personnel experience the expected level of service.

 How can agencies be assured that they will maintain their unique business technical knowledge despite the reallocation of their expert personnel to DTI?

 DTI is committed to a positive customer experience during centralization activities.
 To maintain specific business IT knowledge, the agency and DTI will partner to create a staff transition plan.
 The plan ensures that tasks currently performed by an employee reallocating to DTI are transitioned to an employee within the agency.
 The approach will maintain the same due diligence as when a resource separates from service and knowledge transference is needed for remaining personnel.